 - Pittwater Animal Hospital can offer a variety of added services such as Puppy School, Behaviour Training, The Cat Hotel, Hot Dog Grooming as well as our very well resourced and regularly updated website which is used as an educational tool for our clients.

 - The large team of veterinary nurses and receptionists are trained to a higher level by the case load and complexity of things we encounter.
 All our nurses are more than capable of setting up emergency iv and general urgent care treatment.
 The reception team can rise to the most stressful overflow situations, keeping everyone calm and well cared for.

 - The logistics of managing a large hospital means we need to be responsive and agile when presented with new challenges.
 We are very proud of our management team.
-Practice manager Sarah, client services manager Steph and vet nursing team manager Lisa coordinate systems such as patient reports, reminders, follow up, result management, patient care and monitoring.
+Practice manager Sarah, client services manager Katharine and vet nursing team manager Lisa coordinate systems such as patient reports, reminders, follow up, result management, patient care and monitoring.
 We strive to have well organized systems that are constantly reviewed.

 or call us on 9913 7979

 Can I see the same vet when I come to Pittwater Animal Hospital?

 Each of our vets consult in a slightly different way, and will approach veterinary care slightly differently.
 One of the fabulous things about PAH is being able to see the same vet for year after year as we have a history of retaining staff for many years.

 Sessions are staggered over the week and you can be explore who is available on our online booking platform.
 In emergency situations, you may need to see a different vet in the team, but can be rest assured that they will all have the same diligence and care for your pet.

 Who is a good vet for skin problems?